vegaprotocol/documentation/docs/releases/overview.md

 ### Pre-release version 0.73.6 (patch) | 2023-11-22
 Version 0.73.6 was released to the Vega testnet on 22 November, 2023.

+This release contains a number of fixes required as a result of testing feedback after the 0.73 deployment.

+Check out the full details of what is contained in the patch release in the Vega core [0.73.7 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.73.7) release page.

+### Fixes

+An issue was found during testing whereby a consensus failure can happen when restaring from a snapshot.
+A fix has been introduced so that closed markets subscribed to data sources, when restored from a snapshot, do not cause a consensus failure.
+This was fixed in the following [issue](https://github.com/vegaprotocol/vega/issues/10166)

+Additionally a validation has been introduced in order to stop an overflow if the order size registered with the position engine is very large.
+This was fixed in the following [issue](https://github.com/vegaprotocol/vega/issues/10177)

+### Pre-release version 0.73.6 (patch) | 2023-11-22
+Version 0.73.6 was released to the Vega testnet on 22 November, 2023.

 This release contains a protocol optimisation required as a result of  the following [mainnet incident ↗](https://medium.com/vegaprotocol/incident-report-forwarding-events-from-ethereum-a384fc35fbdf) raised on the 21st November 2023 regarding the forwarding of events from Ethereum.

 Check out the full details of what is contained in the patch release in the Vega core [0.73.6 ↗](https://github.com/vegaprotocol/vega/releases/tag/v0.73.6) release page.